Usage

 npx @gamaze/hicortex status

 Shows memory count, links, DB size, LLM configuration, and daemon status.
+For a richer view — growth over time, domain composition, recall adoption — open the analytics dashboard at http://localhost:8787/dashboard.

 Next Steps